 The most familiar and widely grown tea plants include two common varieties: Camellia sinensis var. sinensis, used primarily for white and green tea, and Camellia sinensis var. assamica, used for black tea.

 The first is native to China, where it grows at very high elevations.
 This variety is suitable for moderate climates, generally USDA plant hardiness zones 7 through 9.
 The second variety, however, is native to India.
-It isn’t frost tolerant and grows in tropical climates of zone 10b and above.
+It isn’t frost tolerant and grows in

 There are countless cultivars derived from the two main varieties.
 Some are hardy plants that grow in climates as far north as zone 6b.
 In colder climates, tea plants do well in containers.
 Bring the plants indoors before temperatures drop in autumn.